 Lifting the corner of a mattress when changing bed linens

-The pain experience of a spinal compression fracture can vary.
-For many people, the pain will subside while the bone is healing.
-That can take up to two or three months.
-Other people will continue feeling pain, even if the fracture has healed.
+For many people, a spinal compression fracture will hurt less as the bone heals.
+That can take up to 2 or 3 months.
+Other people will still have pain after the fracture has healed.

-In some cases, there is virtually no pain involved with spinal compression fractures.
-The fractures may occur so gradually that the pain is relatively mild or unnoticeable.
-For some people, the pain may evolve into a chronic back ache in the injured area.
-For others, the gradual curving of the spine is the first indication that multiple fractures have occurred.
+Some people feel almost no symptoms from spinal compression fractures.
+The cracks may happen so gradually that the pain is relatively mild or unnoticeable.
+For others, the pain may turn into a chronic backache in the injured area.

 Signs of Multiple Spinal Compression Fractures

-Height loss: With each fracture of a spinal bone, the spine loses some of its height.
-Eventually, after several collapsed vertebrae, the person's shorter stature will be noticeable.
+Height loss.
+With each fracture of a spinal bone, the spine gets a little bit shorter.
+Eventually, after several vertebrae have collapsed, you will look noticeably shorter.

-Kyphosis (curved back): These fractures often create wedge-shaped vertebral bones, which makes the spine bend forward.
-Eventually, neck and back pain may develop as your body tries to adapt.
+Kyphosis (curved back): When vertebrae collapse, they form a wedge shape, which makes the spine bend forward.
+Eventually, you’ll have neck and back pain as your body tries to adapt.